Pigments in the Human Body: Functions and Health Effects

 Several pigments are present in the eye and are essential to its function.
 Rhodopsin is located in the rod cells of the retina.
 The retina is the light-sensitive layer at the back of the eyeball.
 Rhodopsin is also known as visual purple due to its color.
 It functions in dim light and enables us to see shades of grey.
 In bright light, rhodospin is bleached and breaks up into retinal and a protein called opsin.
 In darkness the process is reversed and rhodopsin is regenerated.

 Since retinal is made from vitamin A, this vitamin is an essential nutrient for night vision.
-Beta-carotene is a yellow or orange plant pigment which our bodies can convert into vitamin A. This pigment is especially abundant in carrots, so the old “myth” that carrots are good for night vision is actually true!
+Beta-carotene is a yellow or orange plant pigment which our bodies can convert into vitamin A. This pigment is especially abundant in carrots, so the old myth that carrots are good for night vision is actually true.
 Pumpkin purée and orange sweet potatoes (yams) are also great sources of beta-carotene.

 Eating large amounts of beta-carotene in food or supplements can result in some of the pigment being deposited in the skin, giving it a yellow color.
 This condition is called carotenemia and is harmless.
+The cause of yellow skin should always be investigated, however, since the color change may be due to a health problem.

 Cone Pigments in the Retina of the Eye

 The cone cells in the retina respond to bright light and enable us to see color and detail.
-Humans have three types of cone cells, which are known as the S, M and L cones.
+Humans have three types of cone cells, which are known as the S, M, and L cones.
 Each type of cone responds best to a specific range of light wavelengths, although there is some overlap in cone sensitivity.

 - S cones are most sensitive to the shorter wavelengths of light, which produce a blue color, and are sometimes called blue cones.
-This alternate name is bit confusing, because S cones respond to blue light but are not blue in color.
+This alternate name is bit confusing because S cones respond to blue light but are not blue in color.

 - M cones, or green cones, are more sensitive to medium wavelengths, which produce green light.